Watch President Trump’s National Emergency Declaration Livestream

-President Trump is scheduled to declare a national emergency today during remarks at the White House Rose Garden Friday at 10 a.m.
-Eastern.
-The declaration comes after Congress passed a spending bill last night that did not include the funding for the border wall that the Trump administration wanted.
-The bipartisan bill assigned $1.375 billion for barriers on the US-Mexico border which is much less than the almost $6 billion that the president requested.
-The decision to declare a national emergency has drawn ire from both sides of the aisle with many saying that the decision could be mired in the courts for a long time.
+President Donald Trump is scheduled to declare a national emergency today during remarks at the White House Rose Garden Friday at 10 a.m.
+EST. The declaration comes after Congress passed a spending bill last night that did not include the funding for the border wall that the Trump administration wanted.
+The bipartisan bill assigned $1.375 billion for barriers on the U.S.-Mexico border, which is much less than the $5.7 billion that the president requested.
+The decision to declare a national emergency has drawn ire from both sides of the aisle, with many saying that the decision could be mired in the courts for a long time.

 The president’s speech, originally scheduled for 10 a.m.
 Eastern, has been delayed.
 He is expected to arrive shortly.